asceznyk/loc/README.md

 # loc
-Solutions to problems on codeforces, codewars and leetcode
+Solutions to problems on codeforces, CSES and leetcode